The First Damned

-The First Damned is a demo compilation by Polish technical death metal band Decapitated.
+The First Damned is the first compilation album by Polish death metal band Decapitated.
 It was released on 20 November 2000.
 It is a compilation of demos, Cemeterial Gardens and The Eye of Horus, and two additional live tracks recorded during the Thrash 'Em All Festival in 2000.
 The First Damned was released on one disc.

 Track listing

 All music written and composed by Decapitated.
 All lyrics written by Sauron, except where noted.